RobertTalbert/modernalgebra/MTH 410 Learning Objectives.md

 + State the definitions of all terms that are defined.
 + State all mathematical results (Theorems, etc.) and know by name the ones that have names (e.g. Lagrange's Theorem).
 + Write complete proofs for all results labelled "Theorem" and summarize the logic and structure of each proof.
++ Construct complete, clear, and correct proofs for all important results.
++ Apply mathematical results to specific instances to draw conclusions and make calculations.

 # Symmetry